Crowns are also known as “caps”. They fit over or “cap” the existing tooth, covering everything you see above the gum.

 - Restoration over a dental implant

-- Cosmetic dental purposes, like covering misshaped or discoloured teeth
+- Cosmetic dental purposes, like covering misshapen or discoloured teeth

 A dental crown or permanent tooth cap can be made of metal, porcelain-fused-to-metal, or full-ceramic (porcelain), suiting anyone’s needs and budget.

-Metal crowns tend to last the longest, rarely chipping or breaking, causing minimum wear to other teeth.
+Metal crowns tend to last the longest, rarely chipping or breaking, and cause minimum wear to the opposing teeth.
 Because of their colour, these crowns are best used for molars.

-All Ceramic (Porcelain Crowns) provide the best natural colour match, but are not as strong as metal or porcelain-fused- to-metal crowns.
+All Ceramic (Porcelain Crowns) provide the best natural colour-match and translucency, but are not as strong as metal or porcelain-fused-to-metal crowns.
 They are a good choice for front teeth.
+All ceramic crowns are available in Lithium Disillicate (EMAX) or Zirconia (Layered/ Monolithic).

 A typical dental crown requires at least 2 visits.

-First Visit: Tooth preparation and impression is made on the first visit.
+First Visit: Tooth preparation and a dental impression are performed on the first visit.

 The tooth preparation allows for adequate room for the crown.